Islandora-Collaboration-Group/LASIR/README.md

 # LASIR: Liberal Arts Sprint for Institutional Repositories

 ## What is LASIR?
-[LASIR](https://github.com/Islandora-Collaboration-Group/LASIR) is a collaborative project&mdash;initially created by the Islandora Collaboration Group (ICG) and funded by nine academic institutions and Born-Digital&mdash;that is developing a robust suite of Institutional Repository (IR) features within Islandora to enable the platform to be competitive with the top proprietary and open-source IRs currently available.
+[LASIR](https://github.com/Islandora-Collaboration-Group/LASIR) is a collaborative project&mdash;created by the Islandora Collaboration Group (ICG) and funded by nine academic institutions and Born-Digital&mdash;that is working with the [Islandora IR Interest Group](https://github.com/islandora-interest-groups/Islandora-IR-Interest-Group) to develop a robust suite of Institutional Repository (IR) features within Islandora to enable the platform to be competitive with the top proprietary and open-source IRs currently available.
 An IR is a type of digital access and preservation system that focuses on institution-generated scholarly content.
 LASIR will build upon existing code to further develop these key IR features:
 1. Search engine optimization (SEO) and Google Scholar integration
 1. Usage stats/impact factor/assessment, including system-generated visualizations of usage/content
 1. Enhanced author profiles for university and college faculty members